radionets-project/radionets/README.md

   values for the target variable, usually monte carlo simulations.
 * `radionets_evaluation <...>`
   This script is used to evaluate the performance of the trained deep learning models.
-* `radionets_reconstruction <...>`
-  This script is used to reconstruct radio interferometric data using a trained deep learning model.

 Default configuration files can be found in the examples directory.